Mwarukason/JavaScriptES6/README.md

         A Map represents a more advanced object in es6 with key-value pairs that can have non-string keys.

         Map iterate frequently occurs through the entries() helper method.

+        CLOSURES IN ES6:
+        Closures in JavaScript and ES6 refer to functions that remember their creation environment and can further reference that environment’s independent variables.

+        LEXICAL SCOPING:
+         refers to the JavaScript concept of programs keeping track of variable locations to understand in which scopes they can be accessed.

+        FUNCTION FACTORIES:
+        create functions based on returning inner functions that manipulate its own arguments and the arguments of the outer function.

+        DATA ECNCAPSULATION AND PRIVATE METHODS
+        don’t exist natively in JavaScript but can be emulated with closures for data restriction and limited access.